intel/ansible-intel-aws-mysql/roles/intel_optimized_mysql_server/README.md

 ## Installation of `intel_optimized_mysql_server` role

-### Below are ways to `How to install and use it`
+### Below are ways to install and use it:

-1. **Case 1:-** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
+1. **Case 1:-** When a user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-mysql>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:-** When a user's needs can't be met with the default configuration or want to extend/modify existing configuration and flow, They can install a collection using Ansible Galaxy in the user's defined location.
-   Use below approaches
+   Use below approaches:

    1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-mysql>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: The collection will download collection, you can remove it as needed.

-   2. Download source and Copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download the source and copy the role directory to your Ansible boilerplate  from GitHub  (Used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-mysql.git
        cd ansible-intel-aws-mysql